Herald Square, Before It Became Herald Square circa 1888

 34th Street where Sixth Avenue and Broadway intersect is known as Herald Square because the New York Herald newspaper had their building located there.
 It was designed and completed in 1894 by the famous architectural firm of McKim, Mead & White.
-The building was torn down in 1921.
+The building was torn down in two phases, 1928 and 1940.

 This photograph predates the naming of Herald Square.
 The 71st Infantry Regiment (not their armory, which was on 34th Street and Park Avenue) two story building occupies the triangular spot on the right side that would become the location for the Herald’s building.

 Macy’s moved uptown from 14th Street to the Herald Square area in 1902.